 At BIDMC; includes general urology, incontinence, and sexual dysfunction.

-At BIDMC; includes sessions in HCA women's health practice, gynecology, and breast clinic.
+At BIDMC and affiliated clinics; includes sessions in HCA women's health practice and gynecology and breast clinics.